-- Inclusive education
+- Promote inclusive education

-- Support for refugees
+- Support refugees

-- Small arms and light weapons
+- Secure small arms and light weapons

 Support for Refugees

-The organization has also taken over the management of a reception team and support team that provide refugees with referrals to all the different services they require (health, education etc.).
+The organization has also taken over the management of a reception team and support team that provides refugees with referrals to all the different services they require.

 Support for Children